nf-core/hic/docs/usage.md

 ## Hi-C specific options

-The following options are defined in the `hicpro.config` file, and can be updated either using a custom configuration file (see `-c` option) or using command line parameter.
+The following options are defined in the `nextflow.config` file, and can be updated either using a custom configuration file (see `-c` option) or using command line parameter.